Yinkash100/chuck_jokes/README.md

-# Getting Started with Create React App
+# Chuck Norris Jokes Frontend

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project, bootstrapped with [Create React App](https://github.com/facebook/create-react-app). is a React implementation of [Chuck Norris API](https://api.chucknorris.io/).
+It allows you to get jokes, categorize the jokes search for jokes and like/ dislike jokes.

+Project was created using React, SCSS and Axios.

 ## Available Scripts